 In a graphic novel, Marjane Satrapi tells the story of her life in Iran during and after the Islamic revolution.
 The 14-minute video explores the role of the C.I.A. in Iran’s political turmoil, then and now.

-Trevor Noah’s memoir chronicles his South African childhood during apartheid, and describes the challenges and opportunities of living in Johannesburg.
-This 13-minute video shows parallels in the lived experiences of the Morris family of Chicago.
-Under a program to end racial discrimination in public housing policy, some Black families were able to move to majority white neighborhoods for access to better opportunities.
+Trevor Noah’s memoir chronicles his South African childhood during apartheid.
+This 13-minute video shows parallels in the experiences of the Morris family of Chicago.
+Under a program to end racial discrimination in public housing policy, they were able to move to a majority white neighborhood for access to better opportunities.

 “Maus”